monyarm/NovelVM/doc/docportal/other_platforms/playstation_portable.rst

 PlayStation Portable
 =====================

-This page contains all the information you need to get ScummVM up and running on a PSP.
+This page contains all the information you need to get NovelVM up and running on a PSP.

 What you'll need
 ===================